Modalen Municipality

 Modalen is a municipality in the Nordhordland district in the central part of Vestland county in Norway.
 The administrative centre of the municipality is the village of Mo.
 The other main village in the municipality is Øvre Helland.
-Most of the residents of Modalen live in the main Modalen valley which extends eastwards from the end of the Romarheimsfjorden.
+Most of the residents of Modalen Municipality live in the main Modalen valley which extends eastwards from the end of the Romarheimsfjorden.